Snakehead (fish): In the United States

 Snakeheads became a national news topic in the United States because of the appearance of C. argus, commonly known as northern snakeheads, spawning in a Crofton, Maryland, pond in 2002.
-Northern snakeheads became permanently established in the Potomac River around 2004; and possibly established in Florida.
+Northern snakeheads became permanently established in the Potomac River around 2004, and possibly established in Florida.
 In about 120 mi of river, the population has surpassed 21,000 individuals.

-According to the United States Environmental Protection Agency, snakeheads have also been spotted in California, Delaware, Florida, Georgia, Hawaii, Maine, Maryland, Massachusetts, Virginia, and Rhode Island.
+According to the United States Environmental Protection Agency, snakeheads have also been spotted in California, Delaware, Florida, Georgia, Hawaii, Maine, Maryland, Massachusetts, Virginia, Louisiana, and Rhode Island.
 Snakeheads have also been spotted in New York State according to the state's Department of Environmental Conservation.
-Snakeheads have been caught in New Jersey since at least 2008 and according to the New Jersey Department of environmental protection the snakehead population appears to be growing and expanding its distribution.
-Due to the extensive and habitat and sheer size of the Delaware River complete eradication of the species does not appear to be feasible.
+Snakeheads have been caught in New Jersey since at least 2008 and, according to the New Jersey Department of Environmental Protection, the snakehead population appears to be growing and expanding its distribution.
+Due to the extensive habitat available and sheer size of the Delaware River, complete eradication of the species does not appear to be feasible.